mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 Restricting neurosymbolic programs to use logic programs makes it easy to differentiate $P$.
 However, these frameworks use specialized languages that offer a narrow range of features.
-The scene recognition task, as described above, can’t be encoded in Scallop or DeepProbLog due to its use of the GPT-4 API.
+The scene recognition task, as described above, can’t be encoded in Scallop or DPL due to its use of the GPT-4 API.
 To solve the general problem of learning neural programs, a learning algorithm that treats $P$ as black-box is required.
 By this, we mean that the learning algorithm must perform gradient estimation through $P$ without being able to explicitly differentiate it.
 Such a learning algorithm must rely only on symbol-output pairs that represent inputs and outputs of $P$.